-Friends is supposed to take place in New York City, although most of the show is filmed in California.
-More specifically, the show takes place in Greenwich Village.
+Friends is set in New York City, and most of the apartment addresses are in Greenwich Village.
 The building that most people associate with the show is 90 Bedford Street.

-The Bedford Street location was the building that held the Central Perk coffee shop, not to mention where all of the gang lived at one point or another.
+The Bedford Street location was the building that held the Central Perk coffee shop and where all of the gang lived at one point or another.
 It’s such a staple of the show that people still take photos in front of it when they tour New York City.

 It all depends on the time they moved in and the overall situation they were in.
 Today, getting most of the two-bedroom apartments in an area of Greenwich Village would cost between $4500 to $8500 a month.
 This puts them out of reach for most people unless it’s split four ways.